Bolivarian Republic of Venezuela

 Birding Venezuela

-If you have never birded South America before I would start a three week trip in Los Llanos – the Orinoco basin which has overwhelming numbers of large birds such as storks, ibises and herons as well as many raptors.
+If you have never birded South America before I would start a three-week trip in Los Llanos – the Orinoco basin which has overwhelming numbers of large birds such as storks, ibises and herons as well as many raptors.
 This is probably one of the most seductive types of birding one can do to get non-birding spouses into birding.
 There are many luxurious lodges that provide good services for birders.
 People on tight budgets may want to check out the areas near Mantecal, but if you can afford it the lodges are very good.

-Your first trip to S.A should also include the Andes of Merida.
-Birding is quite easy there.
-There are many good birding sites from Barinas to Merida via Santo Domingo, and an excellent mountain trail through cloud forest from Tabai just outside Merida.
-The trail is quite strenuous to do all in one day, so one may want to spend a couple of days here and even camp in the top area where some of the best Merida birds occur such as Rusty-faced Parrot and Slaty-backed Hemispingus.
-Other areas to include in west Venezuela is the endemic-rich Coro dessert and the coastal range of Henri Pittier National Park – also with many endemics.
+Other areas to include in west Venezuela are the endemic-rich Coro dessert and the coastal range of Henri Pittier National Park – also with many endemics.
 Henri Pittier NP has two bisecting roads that are both very good for birding.
 One of them takes you to the biological station of Rancho Grande.
 The birding from the veranda in mid-morning is exceptional and here you can get somewhat familiarised with the overwhelming diversity of neotropical birds and get to know many examples that represent typical South American families.

 Now after three weeks you are set for some advanced neo-tropical birding and you should turn your attention to the South East; here there are two principal areas.
 The first, Campamento Rio Grande, has become renowned for its stake-out of Harpy Eagle nests.
 There are some three-four nests in the area and there has been at least one active every year since this became widely known at the beginning of the nineties.
-Birding in general is very good, but it can be quite frustrating sometimes, with birds in mixed species flocks that you don´t get good looks at, as well as many unfamiliar calls.
+Birding in general is very good, but it can be quite frustrating sometimes, with birds in mixed species flocks that you don’t get good looks at, as well as many unfamiliar calls.
 If you really want to see all the birds here it is a very good idea to employ a guide.

-Similarly the base of the Guyanan shield, at the bottom of the Escalera road, has rain-forest and some good trails which are also very species rich but difficult to work if you have little experience with calls in the Amazon.
-The escalera itself is quite straightforward and the number of accessible endemic birds is very high.Finally, some mention of the areas in the North East which could be included after say 12 days in the South east.
+Finally, some mention of the areas in the North East which could be included after say 12 days in the South east.
 The oilbird cave at Caripe is impressive and one of the most accessible sites in South America for this species.
 The Paria peninsula and especially the Cerro Humo trail holds a handful of endemics all threatened by habitat-loss.

-NB November 2016 – Venezuela is going through economic meltdown with a vast and rising crime rate and unprecedented migration as people flee poverty.
-In many places plantations have ceased production.
-The country’s international debt is crippling.Birders should check news services for latest changes.
+NB Over the last few years Venezuela has gone through economic meltdown with a very high crime rate and migration as people flee poverty and political turmoil.
+In many places, plantations ceased production and the country’s international debt has been crippling.
+Birders should check news services for latest conditions before planning a trip.
 UK Government Foreign Office alerts give sound advice to potential travellers and similar services are available from most western governments.

 -